python/devguide/developers.rst

 Permissions History
 -------------------

+- Petri Lehtinen was given push privileges on Oct 22 2011 by GFB, for general contributions, on recommendation by Antoine Pitrou.

 - Meador Inge was given push privileges on Sep 19 2011 by GFB, for general contributions, on recommendation by Mark Dickinson.